explaingit

 TLDR

-Open-source workflow engine that reliably coordinates multi-step processes across distributed systems, handling retries, failures, and resuming from where it left off.
+Conductor is an open-source workflow engine that reliably coordinates multi-step processes across distributed systems, automatically resuming from the exact point of failure rather than restarting from scratch.

 Mindmap